 U-turn! - Started life intending to be on thing, finished as another

-Event Embellishment, Elaboration, and Edification Challenge
+Event Embellishment, Elaboration, and Edification Arts & Sciences Challenge

 "Practising our Arts and our Sciences for use at Events."